-- The USDA (U.S. Department of Agriculture) helps elderly in low-income rural areas with purchases of DME, including walk-in tubs.
+- The USDA (United States Department of Agriculture) helps elderly in low income rural areas with purchases of DME, including walk-in tubs.
 You must meet specific criteria (which you can read about here) and if you qualify, you can apply here.

-- Your state may have programs that help their citizens pay for home modifications to aid in aging in place issues.
+- Your state may have financial assistance programs that help their citizens pay for home modifications and safety improvements to aid in aging in place issues.
 Click here for a list of these programs.

-- Individual grants provided by a variety of organizations across the country such as The Travis Roy Foundation, Gary Sinise Foundation and many more.
+- Individual home modification grants provided by a variety of organizations across the country such as The Travis Roy Foundation, Gary Sinise Foundation and many more.
 Click here for a list of these.

-- If you are a veteran you may qualify for one of the individual programs offered by the VA to help you pay for a walk-in tub.
+- If you are a veteran, your military service may qualify you for one of the individual VA aid programs offered by the Department of Veterans Affairs to help pay for the cost of the walk in tub.